Gluesticks Blog

 trifle with serving spoon on table

-Angel Food Cake for Trifle
+Angel Food Trifle FAQs

-Can you make berry trifle in advance?
+Can you make a berry trifle in advance?

 This angel food berry trifle makes 12 delicious servings.
 You can bake the cake ahead of time and wrap until ready to layer the trifle.